 The LessonThe exterior angles of a polygon are the angles outside of the polygon, between a side and the extension of the side next to it.

 The Sum of the Exterior Angles of a PolygonThe sum of the exterior angles of a polygon is: The exterior angles of a polygon add up to 360°, a full revolution.

 The Exterior Angles of a Regular PolygonRegular polygons have equal exterior angles.
 There are as many exterior angles as there are sides.
 To find each exterior angle in a regular polygon, divide the sum of the exterior angles by the number of sides.
-The formula for each of the exterior angles of a regular polygon
+The formula for each of the exterior angles of a regular polygon is:

 Exterior angle = 360° ÷ n Exterior angle = 360° ÷ 6 Exterior angle = 60°Each angle in a regular hexagon is 60°.
 Read more about how to find the exterior angle of a regular polygon

 The Exterior Angles of Different Polygons